 AALS Section on Clinical Education Annual Meeting, presenter, 2008 and 2009

-Persons with Traumatic Brain Injury and the Americans with Disabilities Act: Implications for the Social Work Profession, __ Social Work __ (forthcoming 2014).
+Traumatic Brain Injury and the Americans with Disabilities Act: Implications for the Social Work Profession, 59 Social Work 261 (2014) (with Portia L. Cole).

 Parents with Disabilities: The Legal Landscape, J. Center Adv.
 Stud.
 Child Welfare, Fall 2013, at 14.

 Persons Affected by Traumatic Brain Injury in the Workplace: Implications for Employee Assistance Programs, 27 J. Workplace Behav.
-Health 227 (2012). (with P. L. Cole and F. M. Smith) [Journal]
+Health 227 (2012). (with Portia L. Cole and Fatima M. Smith) [Journal]

 Opening Remarks to Professor Margolin's National Symposium, "No Place to Live: The Housing Crisis Facing Youth Aging-Out of Foster Care" (March 2008), 23 St. John's J. Legal Comment.
 382 (2008).
 [SSRN]